1 February 2019

 HM Revenue & Customs (HMRC) has provided advice to businesses that only trade with the EU

-The UK will be leaving the EU on 29 March 2019.
-It is recommended that Northern Ireland businesses should continue to plan for every possible outcome including no deal.
+It is recommended that Northern Ireland businesses should continue to plan for every possible outcome for the UK leaving the EU, including no deal.